 "Why would anyone respond to a call to suffer?" you ask.
 I'll let Paul answer that question.
 "Why did you choose a life of suffering, Paul?"

-Hear him in Romans 8:18, "I consider that our present sufferings are not worth comparing with the glory that will be revealed in us."
+Hear his answer in Romans 8:18, "I consider that our present sufferings are not worth comparing with the glory that will be revealed in us."
 That's why.
-The suffering won't last, and the suffering can't even begin to compare with what's coming!
+The suffering won't last, and the suffering can't even begin to compare with the glorious outcome of the suffering!

-But Paul didn't just tolerate suffering.
-He embraced it!
-In fact he said he sought in Philippians 3:10-11, "I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death, and so, somehow, to attain to the resurrection from the dead."
+Paul didn't just tolerate suffering.
+He embraced it.
+In fact he said he sought it in Philippians 3:10-11, "I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death, and so, somehow, to attain to the resurrection from the dead."

-You say, "I don't have that kind of perspective on suffering."
-I don't either, but I want it.
-What can we do to get it?
-Let's learn from Paul.
-Here's where to begin.
-In order to rejoice in suffering, I must grasp God's purpose for Christ, and specifically, God's purpose for making Christ known.
+You say, "I struggle to have that kind of perspective on suffering."
+I do too, which is why we need God's Word and each other.
+To declutter the garage.
+What can we do to view suffering rightly?
+We're learning from Paul.
+Here's where we begin.
+To rejoice in suffering, I must grasp God's purpose for Christ, and specifically, God's purpose for making Christ known.

-One day this past summer, I noticed our dog, Maddie, was limping.
-Now that's a problem since our five year old Boxer-mix loves activity, I mean she loves activity-like fetching a ball for hours, or retrieving a Frisbee as long as you want to throw it, and most of all, running with her master in his morning workout.
+One day several summers ago, I noticed our dog, Maddie, was limping.
+Now that was a problem since our then five year old Boxer-mix loved activity, I mean loved activity-like fetching a ball for hours, or retrieving a Frisbee as long as you want to throw it, and most of all, running with her master in his morning workout.
 I looked closely at her front paw and noticed the problem.
 She had ripped one of her front nails down to the quick.